-4.2.2.1 Patient Demographic Service
+4.2.1.4 Patient Demographic Service

 The PDS is the electronic database of NHS patient details such as name, address, date of birth and NHS Number for patients in England.
 For RECOVERY it is used to provide information on fact and date of death.
 It provides both 'informal' notifications of death (which occur when a health care provider is informed of their patients death and records the reported date of death in their electronic data systems) and 'formal' notifications of death (which are provided by the Office for National Statistics).
+Information is also recorded in PDS if a patient is removed from a primacy care providers list, including emigration from the UK.

-4.2.2.2 Office for National Statistics Mortality data
+4.2.1.5 Office for National Statistics Mortality data